joeyparrish/pokeheim/testing-script.md

 1. Check that custom Pokeheim intro plays
 1. After intro, check that no Valkyrie animation plays
 1. Character should have a torch and rag clothing
+1. Confirm that Professor Raven has appropriate name, hover text, and alert messages
+1. Confirm that Professor Raven appears with tutorials on welcome, catching, and crafting

 ## 2. Wardrobe